unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 sudo ln -s /etc/sv/testapp /etc/service/testapp
 ```

 After that, the server should start automatically.
-Type this to re-check it:
+Type this to re-check:

 ```
 ps aux | grep testapp